surgeventures/surgex/GUIDE.md

 ### <a name="negation-spacing"></a>[Negation spacing](#negation-spacing)

-*There must be no space put before `!`.*
+*There must be no space put before the `!` operator.*

 #### Reasoning

-Like with brackets, it may be tempting to pad negation to make it more visible, but in general single argument operators tend to be easier to parse when they live close to their argument.
+Like with brackets, it may be tempting to pad negation to make it more visible, but in general unary operators tend to be easier to parse when they live close to their argument.
 Why?
-Because they usually have precedence over two argument operators and padding them away from their argument makes this precedence less apparent.
+Because they usually have precedence over binary operators and padding them away from their argument makes this precedence less apparent.

 #### Examples